 How often are the Northern Lights in the sky of Lapland?

 You can check it in our Aurora Movie gallery.
-At the moment (Jan 2018) solar activity is approaching the minimum of phase.
-During the minimum phase the probability to see Northern Lights in Lapland is good.
-The auroras stay mostly in Northern horizon and are more often quiet arcs in the north.
-The geomagnetic activity in past months has been mostly origin from the long living coronal holes of the Sun, so the occurence of the Northern Lights followed the 27 days solar rotation (see explanation below).
-The cloudiness has varied lot in first half of season 2017-2018 due to mild winter with lot of low pressure systems passing the Northern Finland.
+At the moment (early April 2018) solar activity is approaching the minimum of the cycle.
+The geomagnetic activity in past months has been mostly origin from the long living coronal holes of the Sun, so the occurence of the Northern Lights has strongly followed the 27 days solar rotation (see explanation below).

 The statistics shows geomagnetic acvity (yellow circles) observed at SGO.
 The green bars show amoung of the nights the auroras could be detected from SGO iCCD camera.
 White bars shows time of the bright nights (late Apr - mid Aug) when the Northern Lights are not visible.
 Note, the all-sky cameras detects the Northern Lights also trough the clouds, so even the camera site is cloudy, we get information about the occurence.
 Cloudiness can varie lot, so the location and the weather has also important role in the hunting of the auroras.